yaybu/yay/docs/language.rst

           - iphone

     stuff:
-        % for s in staff
+        for s in staff:
-            % for d in s.devices
+            for d in s.devices:
                 {{d}}

 This will produce a single list that is equivalent to::